Migrating from Gatsby to Next.js

 1. I cannot just mix and match server components and client components

-2. I cannot pass non-serializable props from server componnets and client components
+2. I cannot pass non-serializable props from server components and client components

 For example: